-Figure 8 Example of resilience measures for passive design and cyclone resistance (Source: Ecobuilding Pulse)
+Figure 8: Example of resilience measures for passive design and cyclone resistance (Source: Ecobuilding Pulse)

 Residential end-use

-The 2016 Population Census indicates there are 18,005 private households in Tonga with Tongatapu having the largest population with 12,953 private households.
-According to TPL’s 2017 data, approximately 45% of total load was from residential accounts.
-Residential accounts in tropical climates typically utilize energy for space cooling such as air conditioning and fans; lighting; domestic appliances like televisions, clothes washing machines (labeled as Elec Washer), electric water heaters; and kitchen appliances such as fridges, freezers, and cooking appliances.
-Census data indicates that the majority of Tongans cook with fuels rather than on electric burners, and also utilize a number own ancillary cooking devices (such as microwaves, electric kettles, or food processers) which are captured by the Cooking category.
-Additionally, the majority of Tongans own energy efficient twin-tub, or non-electric clothes washing machines, however census data indicates that as GDP per capita increases a higher percentage of Tongans are purchasing washing machines.
-In order to better understand how this electricity is being consumed, residential end-use consumption was modeled using the following methodology:
+The 2016 Population Census indicates there are 18,005 private households in Tonga, with Tongatapu having the largest number: 12,953 private households.
+According to TPL’s 2017 data, approximately 45% of the total load was from residential accounts.
+Residential accounts in tropical climates typically utilise energy for space cooling such as air-conditioning and fans; lighting; domestic appliances, such as televisions, clothes washing machines (labeled as Elec Washer) and electric water heaters; and kitchen appliances, such as fridges, freezers and cooking appliances.
+Census data indicate that the majority of Tongans cook with fuels rather than on electric burners, and also utilise a number of ancillary cooking devices (e.g. microwaves, electric kettles and food processers) which are captured by the Cooking category.
+Additionally, the majority of Tongans own energy efficient twin-tub washing machines, although census data indicate that, as GDP per capita increases, a higher percentage of Tongans are purchasing washing machines.
+In order to better understand how this electricity is being consumed, residential end-use consumption was modeled using the following methodology.

-Using a variety of census data, surveys, and proxy data the household ownership of various appliances was estimated.
+The household ownership of various appliances was estimated using a variety of census data, surveys and proxy data.

-Data from TPL estimating average monthly consumption of appliances were calculated to estimate the total monthly consumption of households based on the number of households that own a given appliance.
+Data from TPL estimating average monthly consumption of appliances were calculated to estimate the total monthly consumption of households, based on the number of households that own a given appliance.

-This data was then normalized to TPL’s actual (and for future years, projected) total billed consumption, using the 2017 portion of total consumption from residential accounts.
+These data were then normalised to TPL’s actual (and for future years, projected) total billed consumption, using the 2017 portion of total consumption from residential accounts.

 Using an estimate of appliance adoption rates tied to household GDP, residential consumption by end-use was modeled through 2030.
-The resulting data is displayed in Figure 9.
+The resulting data are displayed in Figure 9.